Gjerstad Municipality: History

 Until about 1650, the prestegjeld of Gjerstad (the precursor to today's municipality) was named Vissedal (from vidr-ser-dalr meaning "wood-sea-dale"), a very proper description of the area.
 Gjerstad has been inhabited from the Stone Age and Viking Age through modern times.
 Agriculture has long been important, and until only decades ago the more marginal outfields in Upper Gjerstad were still utilized.
 Forestry also provided an important historic economic contribution, and logs were driven on rivers and streams in the municipality.
 To aid log transport by floating, numerous dams were constructed.
 Eikeland Ironworks were a significant contribution to the economy as well.

 Geography

-Gjerstad municipality has numerous glacially formed features, including a U-shaped valley, tarns, and lakes, most notably the large lake Gjerstadvatnet.
-It located in Agder county and it is bordered to the north by Nissedal and Drangedal municipalities (both in Telemark county); to the east by Kragerø municipality (also in Telemark); to the south by Risør municipality; and to the southwest by Vegårshei municipality.
+Gjerstad Municipality has numerous glacially formed features, including a U-shaped valley, tarns, and lakes, most notably the large lake Gjerstadvatnet.
+The highest point in the municipality is a 588.21 m point on the side of the mountain Solhomfjellet right on the border with Nissedal Municipality where the actual peak of the mountain is located.
+It located in Agder county and it is bordered to the north by Nissedal Municipality and Drangedal Municipality (both in Telemark county); to the east by Kragerø Municipality (also in Telemark county); to the south by Risør Municipality; and to the southwest by Vegårshei Municipality.
 There are several larger roads that traverse Gjerstad: European route E18, Norwegian County Road 417, and Norwegian County Road 418.